segmentio/segment-docs/src/connections/sources/catalog/libraries/server/clojure/index.md

 sourceTitle: 'Clojure'
 sourceCategory: 'Server'
 shortName: 'clojure'
-support_type: community
+support_type: maintenance
 id: B6L7qzHmhI
 ---
 The clojure library lets you record analytics data from your clojure code.
-The requests hit our servers, and then we route your data to any analytics service you enable on your destinations page.
+The requests hit Segment servers, and then Segment routes your data to any analytics service you enable on your destinations page.

-The library is open-source and was contributed by the very awesome [CircleCI](https://circleci.com/), thanks!
-You can [check it out on GitHub](https://github.com/circleci/analytics-clj).
-The clojure library is a wrapper around our [Java library](https://github.com/segmentio/analytics-java).
+The library is open-source and was contributed by [CircleCI](https://circleci.com/){:target="_blank"}.
+You can [check it out on GitHub](https://github.com/circleci/analytics-clj){:target="_blank"}.
+The clojure library is a wrapper around Segment's [Java library](https://github.com/segmentio/analytics-java){:target="_blank"}.

 The clojure library (like our other server side libraries) is built for high-performance, so you can use them in your web server controller code.
 This library uses an internal queue to make calls non-blocking and fast.
 It also batches messages and flushes asynchronously to our servers.